 Where Acorns Spend is different is in the real-time aspect of the round-ups.
 While the traditional Acorns user must wait until their round-up “balance” reaches $5 before the funds are transferred and invested, users of the card will have their round-up funds transferred immediately into their accounts following a purchase.
 Though this seems like a small improvement, over the course of a few years or decades, this can have a tremendous impact on investment growth: The longer your money is in the market, the longer it can grow.

 Another really cool feature of the Acorns investment app is that it is designed to teach its users about the basics of investing and personal finance.
 For that reason, a few years ago the company launched Grow Magazine, an online magazine with the sole purpose of exploring personal finance.
-Last year, the magazine was tied directly to the Acorns app through a portal offering articles that investors might find particularly helpful.
-This includes trending financial news as well as information about investment basics to help users understand how investing works.
+Over the years, the app has steadily incorporated some of the content from this website directly into the app.
+You can view the content on different screens within the app.

 In addition to the magazine tab, the Acorns app occasionally incorporates educational messages and lessons directly into the main screens as pop-ups.
 These messages tend to occur whenever the market is particularly volatile (since that would be when investors see the wildest of swings in the value of their portfolio) and are designed to keep you from panicking.